ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 * Go to the Spotify for Developers Dashboard (https://developer.spotify.com/dashboard/) and log in or create a Spotify developer account.
 * Create a new application, and you will receive a Client ID and Client Secret.
-* Excute following codes in the terminal:
+* Execute the following commands in the terminal:
 ```bash
 git clone git@github.com:ClaireLu0608/eco395m_midterm_project.git
 cd eco395m_midterm_project